AdobeDocs/advertising.en/help/search-social-commerce/common-tasks/custom-metrics/custom-metric-settings.md

 ---
 title: Custom metric settings
 description: Reference the settings for custom metrics, which are calculated from standard metrics.
+exl-id: f4b8c44e-ecb3-46dc-9a68-c079188e1d75
 ---
 # Custom metric settings